microsoft/SuperchargeAzureSQLDeployments/docs/labs/2-Configure_your_DevOps_Environment.md

    3. Select the **Region**
    4. Click **Review + create**
    5. Click **Create**
+2. Click **Refresh** in the portal to see the new resource group

 > #### **PowerShell**
-:bulb: Recommend using **VS Code** for your IDE for PowerShell
+:bulb: Recommend using  the **VS Code** IDE for PowerShell script development

 Create **SuperchargeSQL-dev** and **SuperchargeSQL-prod** resource groups with the PowerShell Script below:

 1. Open **VS Code**
 2. Create a new file
 3. Change the default environment to PowerShell.
-In the bottom corner of **VS Code**, select "Plain Text" and type "PowerShell"
+In the bottom corner of **VS Code**, click on "Plain Text" and type "PowerShell"

 ![](./imgs/ps_vscode.jpg)